-It is easy for us to imagine that someone who was a king, especially King David, had everything he wanted right at his fingertips.
+It is not easy for us to imagine someone who was a king, especially King David, who had everything he wanted, and every problem solved every day of his life.
 But that image is incorrect according to Psalm 141.
 David appears to be in trouble.

 Hear his cry: “O, Lord, I call to You, come quickly to me; hear my voice when I call to You.
 May my prayer be set before You like incense.”